Simon Johnson, previously the RFL’s Senior Non-Executive Director having joined the Board in July 2014, is now acting as Interim Chair.

-Chris has almost 20 years of experience in the sports industry working for the Premier League, International Cricket Council, BBC Sport and Nielsen Sports, before recently launching his own digital sports business – C J Hurst Consultancy – which provides strategic advice to leading organisations across the sports industry.
+Chris Hurst joined the RFL Board in December 2018 after almost 20 years of experience in the sports industry working for the Premier League, International Cricket Council, BBC Sport and Nielsen Sports, before launching his own digital sports business in 2018 – C J Hurst Consultancy – which provides strategic advice to leading organisations across the sports industry.

 At Nielsen Sports, Chris oversaw the organisation’s digital offer in UK and Europe, working with leading rights holders and brands on a range of key digital issues.

-As BBC Sport’s first dedicated social media editor, he developed and delivered a strategy focussed on growing BBC’s social media reach and engaging younger audiences.
+As BBC Sport’s first dedicated social media editor, he developed and delivered a strategy focused on growing BBC’s social media reach and engaging younger audiences.

 In his role as Digital Development Editor for BBC Sport’s award-winning interactive services, Chris oversaw the editorial development plans for the Rio Olympics that were used by 102 million unique browsers across the globe.